Funk icon Sly Stone awarded $5 million in lawsuit over royalties

-Funk legend Sly Stone was awarded $5 million (3 million pounds) in a lawsuit on Tuesday against his former manager and lawyer over royalties he said he was cheated out of, his attorney said.
+Jan 27 Funk legend Sly Stone was awarded $5 million in a lawsuit on Tuesday against his former manager and lawyer over royalties he said he was cheated out of, his attorney said.

 Hornberger said Stone was persuaded in the late 1980s into signing an employment and shareholder agreement with Even St. Productions, a company run by his former manager Gerald Goldstein and attorney Glenn Stone, and that the two stole payments from him.